- Our priority is that every child is a fluent reader by the end of KS1, regardless of their background, needs or prior attainment.

 - Encouraging reading at home.
 Children take home books that closely match the letter-sound correspondences, but also are also able to take home a ‘reading for pleasure’ book from our Library.

 - Developing children’s rich ‘reading diet’ and knowledge of literature.
-Children are given the opportunity to personally respond to texts, debating and developing links to other texts, authors and prior knowledge.
+Children are given the opportunity to personally respond to texts, debating and developing links to other texts, authors, and prior knowledge.

 - Regular 'Reading Cafes' and community engagement

-At Keeble, we are always reviewing our book boxes and library stock to make sure that we are offering our children a wide range of books and stories, in different genres and by various authors.
+We are always reviewing our book boxes and library stock to make sure that we are offering our children a wide range of books and stories, in different genres and by various authors.
 We pride ourselves on ensuring that children have access to books that are both 'Old & Gold' and 'New & Bold'.

 Here are some links to recommended books that are appropriate for each year group.